 Autonomy and Independence

-CTFC is an autonomous, self-help organization controlled by their members.
+CTFC is an autonomous, self-help organization controlled by our members.
 If we enter into agreements with other organizations, including governments, or raise capital from external sources, we do so on terms that ensure democratic control by our members and maintain their co-operative autonomy.

 Education, Training and Information